top of page

 Gambling and Alcohol Use Addiction in Military Veterans

-Co-Investigator: Dr Konstantinos Ioannidis, Department of Psychiatry, Faculty of Medicine, University of Southampton and Hampshire and Isle of Wight Healthcare NHS Foundation Trust [NHS]; k.ioannidis@soton.ac.uk
+Chief Investigator: Professor Sam Chamberlain, Head of Department, Department of Psychiatry, Faculty of Medicine, University of Southampton; Honorary Consultant Psychiatrist and Service Director, Southern Gambling Clinic, Hampshire and Isle of Wight Healthcare NHS Foundation Trust; Mental Health Research Hub Lead, ARC Wessex, University of Southampton; Sam.chamberlain@soton.ac.uk

-Partners: Dorset Integrated Care Board, Hampshire and Isle of Wight Integrated Care Board, Hampshire and Isle of Wight NHS Foundation Trust, University Hospital Southampton NHS Foundation Trust, Southampton City Council, Health Innovation Wessex, CNWL NHS Trust, National NHS Gambling Clinic London, Avon and Wiltshire Partnership NHS Foundation Trust, South West NHS Gambling Service, Swansea University, Gambling in Armed Forces research group, Royal Navy, Southampton City Council, Stronger Communities, Southampton Armed Forces Covenant, Eling Royal British Legion branch, Southampton Voluntary Services, HIOWH NHS Armed Forces Network, The Society of St James, Parent Support Link.
+Partners: Dorset Integrated Care Board, Hampshire and Isle of Wight Integrated Care Board, Hampshire and Isle of Wight NHS Foundation Trust, University Hospital Southampton NHS Foundation Trust, Southampton City Council, Health Innovation Wessex, CNWL NHS Trust, National NHS Gambling Clinic London, Avon and Wiltshire Partnership NHS Foundation Trust, South West NHS Gambling Service, Swansea University, Gambling in Armed Forces research group, Royal Navy, Southampton City Council, Stronger Communities, Southampton Armed Forces Covenant, Eling Royal British Legion branch, Southampton Voluntary Services, HIOWH NHS Armed Forces Network, The Society of St James, Parent Support Link, Veterans Outreach Support.

 Start: 1 December 2024